*Trigger Warning, I’m going to discuss sensitive topics including rape in this post. If that makes you uncomfortable, please do not read further.*

 I sent the message knowing it would be difficult for them to see it because of the settings with messages from strangers, so when I knew the messages hadn’t been read by the time I’d left work that day, I knew I was going to use the one phone number and just call.
 I stopped by the liquor store and decided it was totally appropriate to have a shot of whiskey before taking a deep breath and dialing.

 Two rings, “Hello?”
 I felt sudden panic and was shocked at someone actually answering an unknown number (I didn’t even know other people still do that these days).

 There was some shock on the other line and lots of “Um’s” in the middle.
-His son explained to me that he was indeed in shock, but aware of me and asked to call me back.
+His son (my brother) explained to me that he was indeed in shock, but aware of me and asked to call me back.
 I totally understood his being blindsided by this and told him to go ahead and process and call me back later.